Bianca Andreescu: 2022: First grass court final

-In Berlin, Andreescu started her grass court season, and participated in both disciplines.
-In singles, she played two tough matches against Czech players, beating Kateřina Siniaková in three sets, but losing in the second round to top 10 player Karolína Plíšková, in three sets.
+In Berlin, Andreescu started her grass-court season, and participated in both disciplines.
+In singles, she played two tough matches against Czech players, beating Kateřina Siniaková in three sets but losing in the second round to top 10 player Karolína Plíšková, in three sets.

 In doubles, Andreescu partnered Sabine Lisicki who was on comeback trail after severe injury.
 They beat in two sets Chinese pair Xu Yifan and Yang Zhaoxuan, in the next round the battle was in three sets against the third seeds Asia Muhammad and Ena Shibahara.
-They easily lost in the semifinals against the top seeds Storm Sanders and Siniaková.
+However, they easily lost in the semifinals against the top seeds Storm Sanders and Siniaková.

-In Bad Homburg, Andreescu defeated Martina Trevisan, Katie Swan and top seed Daria Kasatkina to reach her first grass court semifinals.
-She reached the final after Simona Halep withdrew from semifinals due to a neck injury.
-She lost to Caroline Garcia in the final.
+In Bad Homburg, Andreescu defeated Martina Trevisan, Katie Swan and top seed Daria Kasatkina to reach her first grass court semifinal.
+She reached the final when Simona Halep withdrew from semifinals due to a neck injury, but lost the final to Caroline Garcia.

-She won her first match at the 2022 Wimbledon Championships defeating qualifier Emina Bektas in 55 minutes.
-In the second round, Andreescu lost to eventual champion Elena Rybakina in straight sets.
+She won her first match at Wimbledon defeating qualifier Emina Bektas in 55 minutes.
+In the second round, Andreescu lost to eventual champion Elena Rybakina, in straight sets.

 At the Silicon Valley Classic, she lost to Shelby Rogers in two sets, although Andreescu was visibly struggling with a back injury throughout the match.
 At the Canadian Open, Andreescu reached the third round after defeating Alizé Cornet.
 In the third round, she lost to Zheng Qinwen in three sets.
 At the US Open, Andreescu lost in the third round to Caroline Garcia, in straight sets.

+2023: French mixed-doubles final, hiatus

+In Miami, she reached the fourth round defeating Emma Raducanu, seventh seed Maria Sakkari for her first top-10 win for the season, and Sofia Kenin.
+She suffered a gruesome ankle injury in the fourth round against Ekaterina Alexandrova and had to be taken off the court in a wheelchair.

+At the French Open, she reached the final in mixed doubles as alternate pair with Michael Venus with a win over compatriot Gabriela Dabrowski and American Nathaniel Lammons.
+In singles at the same tournament, she reached the third round but lost to Lesia Tsurenko, in straight sets.
+At Wimbledon, she reached the third round for the first time in her career, defeating Anna Bondár and 26th seed Anhelina Kalinina.
+In the third round, she fell to back-to-back finalist Ons Jabeur.